On the Information Dimension of Stochastic Processes: Conclusions

-We proposed a generalization of information dimension to stationary processes by defining the information dimension rate $\dimpinrate$ as the entropy rate $\entrate{\qRV{\Xb}{m}}$ divided by $\log m$ in the limit as $m\to\infty$.
+To shed some light on such questions, we proposed a generalization of information dimension to stochastic processes by defining the information dimension rate $\infodim{\{\Xb_t\}}$ as the entropy rate $\entrate{\{\qRV{\Xb_t}{m}\}}$ divided by $\log m$ in the limit as $m\to\infty$.
 We demonstrated that the information dimension rate coincides with the rate-distortion dimension, defined as twice the pre-log factor of the rate-distortion function $R(D)$.
-We further showed that the information dimension rate of stationary Gaussian processes with SDF $\sdf{X}$ is given by the Lebesgue measure of the support of $\sdf{X}'$, i.e.,
+We further showed that among all stationary process with PSD $\psd{\Xb}$, the Gaussian process has the largest information dimension rate.
+This is consistent with the observation that Gaussian processes are the hardest to predict, hence they are expected to have the largest information content.
+We then showed that the information dimension rate of stationary Gaussian processes is given by the average rank of $\psd{\Xb}$, i.e.,